 In this article, you’ll learn about the basics

 I’ll show you the basic ideas of association analysis in a single line of code.
-A one-liner is a powerful lever.
-Don’t believe me?
-Read this data science tutorial and learn
+In this data science tutorial you’ll learn

 - ideas and applications of the important data science application of association analysis,

 - how to use important NumPy and Python functions and concepts such as slicing, list comprehension, and element-wise array operations, and